Jacobsburg Environmental Education Center: Jacobsburg National Historic District

 The Jacobsburg National Historic District is the location of the Henry Homestead.
 The district includes 11 contributing buildings and 34 contributing sites.
-Along with the staff of the Jacobsburg Historical Society the center provides a heritage education program, with classes in gunmaking and blacksmithing.
-Rendezvous and period military encampments are included in the center's Living History program.
+Jacobsburg Historical Society provides a heritage education program with classes in gunmaking and blacksmithing.
+Rendezvouses and period military encampments are included in the center's living history program.

 The Pennsylvania Longrifle Heritage Museum is located in the Henry Homestead.

-The Henry family had a long history of rifle making going back before the French and Indian War.William Henry opened his first gun factory in Lancaster in 1750.
-During the French and Indian war he was an armorer for the Braddock Campaign of 1755 and the Forbes Expedition of 1758.
+The Henry family had a long history of rifle making going back before the French and Indian War.
+William Henry opened his first gun factory in Lancaster in 1750.
+During the French and Indian War, he was an armorer for the Braddock Campaign of 1755 and the Forbes Expedition of 1758.
 His son William Henry II established a small gunmaking shop in Christian Springs in 1778.
-He moved his operation to Jacobsburg in 1792.
-Soon he built an iron forge to provide the needed iron to manufacture his rifles at Jacobsburg.
-The War of 1812 lead to an increase in demand, and Henry II built a second and larger factory in Boulton.
+He moved his operation to Jacobsburg in 1792 and built an iron forge to provide the needed iron to manufacture his rifles at Jacobsburg.

+The War of 1812 lead to an increase in demand, and Henry II built a second and larger factory in Boulton, Pennsylvania.
 The Henry family continued manufacturing rifles for three generations.